Marib Governorate

 Marib (مَأْرِب) is a governorate of Yemen.
 It is located 173 kilometers to the northeast of Yemen's capital, Sana'a.
 The population of Marib Governorate comprises 1.2% of the country's total population.
 The city of Marib is the capital of the governorate, and was established after the discovery of oil deposits in 1984.
-The total number of residents living in the governorate was 238,522 according to the 2004 census, and the rate of growth was 2.72%.
+The total number of residents living in the governorate was 238,522, according to the 2004 census, and the rate of growth was 2.72%.

 As of 28 April 2020, it is the only governorate of the former North Yemen controlled by the internationally recognized Government of Yemen.

 Geography

 Marib Governorate's area is approximately 17,405 km2.

 Climate

 The governorate's climate varies based on elevation.
 The mountainous and elevated regions, which make up the western half of the governorate, are dominated by a moderate climate with hot summers and relatively cold winters.
 In the low-lying and plain regions, the climate is hot in the summers and moderate in the winters.
 The desert regions are characterized by a dry climate: hot in the summers, and cold and dry in the winters.

 Summer rains fall on most parts of the governorate, but the amount of rainfall is usually small, especially in the eastern parts.
-Most parts of Ma'rib Governorate suffer from drought, given the sparse rainfall.
+Most parts of Marib Governorate suffer from drought, given the sparse rainfall.